-I drove home while chatting excitedly on the phone with my best friend, she was leaving for a wedding out of state and I was readying to meet my new students the next day; we were both enthusiastic and grateful for the new experiences.
+I wasn't expecting violence.
+Instead, I drove home while chatting excitedly on the phone with my best friend.
+She was leaving for a wedding out of state and I was readying to meet my new students the next day; we were both enthusiastic and grateful for the new experiences.

 My driveway is partially hidden from view of the street by massive trees which bend with the usual weight of the leaves and today, with the added weight of the water that was collecting in droplets and dripping onto the cement.
 New friends would often whiz right past, even as their GPS announced that they had arrived.
 The driveway took on the appearance of a tunnel and we joked that I was entering the bat cave.
 “Coming in hot, Alfred!” made us both chuckle at the Batman reference from our youth.

 My house lay nestled in an opening in the trees which encircle the property like a giant hug.
 This time of year, there are yellows and reds and oranges tucked between evergreens as the color wheel makes its presence known.
 My little retreat from the world, a place to recharge and refresh my soul.
 A home that I purchased on my own for the first time, and a place that has allowed me to heal and then to choose my next path.
 I just love it here.
 Hearing the greeting of my dogs who had already busted out their door and were waiting for me to park and play, my friend was saying her goodbyes when a truck pulled into my driveway.
 I didn’t recognize the vehicle, and she stayed on the line.